dorrubin/mysql-photosharing/README.md

 ~~9.
 Liking a picture~~
 ~~10.
 Both registered and anonymous users can leave comments.
 Users cannot leave comments for their own photos~~
 ~~11.
 Top 10 user statistic page~~
-12. Tag your own particular photos and then search by them
+~~12.
+Tag your own particular photos and then
-13. Search by tags for all photos
+~~13.
+Search by tags for all photos~~
 14. View most popular tags
 16. multiple tag search
 15. recommended photos (take 5 most commonly used tags and find photos that also have those tags)
 15. recommended tags (take a tag or multiple as input, find the most common tags in other photos)
 9. test the delete function on comments and likes etc
+16. test the stats page
+14. Update tag click to show only users tags whereas tag search shows all users
 8. Fix bug where blob isn't converted to image
     --> <li><img src='data:image/png;base64, {{photo[1]}}'/></li>